northbridge-sys/en-lsl-framework/README.md

 ## Introduction

 **Xi is under active and ongoing development; many functions have not been fully tested.
 Do not use this framework in your projects until this message is removed!
-It is considered experimental and highly unstable!**
+It is experimental and highly unstable!**

 A framework for the [Linden Scripting Language](https://wiki.secondlife.com/wiki/LSL_Portal) in [Second Life](https://secondlife.com/).